Change (John Waite song)

 "Change" is a song written by Holly Knight and originally recorded by her then-band, Spider, who released the song on their 1981 second album, Between the Lines.

 John Waite recording

 The following year, English musician John Waite, newly a solo artist after fronting The Babys, recorded a version.
 It was released in 1982 as his debut single from his Chrysalis Records debut album Ignition.
 The song reached No. 16 on the Billboard Album Rock Tracks chart.
-It was aided by a hugely popular MTV music video featuring Tina Gullickson, an actress and model, who has been a part of Jimmy Buffett's Coral Reefer Band since 1995.
+It was aided by a music video featuring Tina Gullickson, an actress and model, who has been a part of Jimmy Buffett's Coral Reefer Band since 1995.

 The song (Waite's version) was also featured on the 1985 Vision Quest soundtrack.
 The re-launched single entered the Billboard Hot 100 and climbed to No. 54.